 The image of the Church which I like is that of the people of God, holy and faithful.
 It is the definition I often use, and it is that of Lumen gentium, number 12.
 Belonging to a people has a strong theological value: in the history of salvation, God saved a people.
 There is no full and complete identity without belonging to a people.
 No-one saves himself alone, as an isolated individual, but God draws us to Himself through the complex framework of interpersonal relationships which are formed in the human community.
-God enters into this popular dynamic48.
+God enters into this popular dynamic(30).

 In this quotation, Francis returns to the mutual dependence and mutual influence of personal identity and the identity of the people, for they are interconnected in a natural way.
 In such a context, totally isolated individuals are not possible, for the members of a people are already, without having been consulted, linked together by birth and social relations.
 It is through this intertwining of individuals that history and culture are transmitted.
 The very fact of existence already has an influence on everything, without one's being able to foresee or name the consequences in all their detail.
-Conscious of the vertical dimension of the people, by which Christ has entered into the people and is considered from now on as part of that people, the existence and the action of the individual have already moved beyond and outside themselves and brought their particular and
+Conscious of the vertical dimension of the people, by which Christ has entered into the people and is considered from now on as part of that people, the existence and the action of the individual have already moved beyond and outside themselves and brought their particular and holy dynamic to the people.
+Pope Francis stresses the transparency of this dynamic.
+It is visible to those who watch attentively:

-46 Cf. Ch.
+(28) Cf. Ch.
 Taylor, A Secular Age, Cambridge 2007, p.
 551-592

-47 " theologisch gegründete Weltlichkeit ", J. PIEPER, " Das Zeugnis des Thomas von Aquin " (1959), in Miszellen, Werke in 11 Bänden, B. WALD (ed.), Hamburg 1995-2008, Bd.
+^{(29) &}quot;theologisch gegründete Weltlichkeit", J. Pieper, " Das Zeugnis des Thomas von Aquin " (1959), in Miszellen, Werke in 11 Bänden, B. Wald (ed.), Hamburg 1995-2008, Bd.
 8/1, p.
 66-72, p.
-71; IDEM, " Was heißt christliches Abendland?"
+71; idem, "Was heißt christliches Abendland?"
 (1957), in Miszellen, op. cit., p.
 444-451, p.
 446.